What is PROSE?

 Steps of the Structured Review Process

-- Between April 24 and June 19, 2020, the teacher and evaluator will participate in a face-to-face “Structured Review” to discuss the teacher’s overall experience with each part of the plan, as well as to review teacher-selected documentation that s/he has gathered or created during the implementation of the plan.
+- Between May 17th and June 11, the teacher and evaluator will participate in a Structured Review that can be done remotely to discuss the teacher’s overall experience with each part of the plan, as well as to review teacher-selected documentation that the teacher has gathered or created during the implementation of the plan.
 Using the Structured Review Evaluator Form, the evaluator will score the teacher-selected documentation discussed on all components of the NYC MOTP Rubric that are included in the SRP, as well as all other components of the NYC MOTP Rubric for which there is evidence.

 All NYC MOTP Rubric components that are included in the SRP, as well as all other components on the NYC MOTP Rubric for which there is evidence in the Structured Review will be weighted equally and averaged to create a Structured Review Score on a scale from 1-4.